Eco-Friendly Disposable Bamboo & Bagasse Products

 Bagasse cutlery is moulded from pulp, not carved from solid material.
 This means it does not match the density and rigidity of solid bamboo or birchwood cutlery.
 You would not use a bagasse fork to pierce a thick steak.
 But for pasta, rice, salads, soft proteins, vegetables, soups, desserts, and most takeaway food, bagasse cutlery performs well.

 Where bagasse cutlery wins is in material consistency.
-If your entire disposable product range is bagasse — plates, bowls, containers, cups, lids, cutlery — your sustainability message is airtight.
+If your entire disposable product range is bagasse plates, bowls, containers, cups, lids, and cutlery, your sustainability message is airtight.
 One material.
 One composting stream.
 One story.
 That consistency has value for brands, hotel chains, and corporate clients who want a simple, defensible eco-narrative.

 FactorBagasse CutleryBamboo CutleryWooden CutleryPlastic Cutlery